epam/edp-install/docs/user-guide/autotest.md

    a.
 Uncheck the **Integrate with Jira server** check box.

    b.
 Select the **Apply** button to apply the changes.

-   c.
-Navigate to Jenkins/Tekton and remove the _create-jira-issue-metadata_ stage in the Build pipeline.
-Also remove the _commit-validate_ stage in the Code Review pipeline.

   As a result, the necessary changes will be applied.